What is divorce mediation?

 In a mediation divorce, spouses have two important roles:

-- Discussing important topics: Husbands and wives must be willing to talk to each other face–to–face, with assistance from their divorce mediator.
+- Discussing terms of divorce: Husbands and wives must be willing to talk to each other face–to–face, with assistance from their divorce mediator.
 Some divorce issues may be hard to discuss, but their mediator will help.

 - Deciding terms of divorce: Spouses and parents decide the terms of their divorce together.
 Their divorce mediator does not make decisions for them.

 York PA 17401

 Practice limited to

 Some divorcing couples come in with many divorce terms already worked out.
 Others come without any idea of where to start.
 Either way, they want their mediator to make sure they discuss all important matters.

 Role of divorce mediator